cuustard/uni/SCC.111.md

 # SCC.111 Software Development

 The module aims to help me understand software development.
-This includes...

-- ...instilling the knowledge, understanding, and skills expected of a principled computer programmer.
-- ...developing a coherent understanding of the principles & practice of imperative programming, the software development lifecycle, and its associated tools and techniques
+This includes instilling the knowledge, understanding, and skills expected of a principled computer programmer, and developing a coherent understanding of the principles & practice of imperative programming, the software development lifecycle, and its associated tools and techniques.

-Assessed with Exam and Coursework:

 | Assessment          | When               | Worth         |
 | ------------------- | ------------------ | ------------- |